TrueBlocks/trueblocks-core/docs/readmes/accounts-export.md

-  -A, --statements          for the accounting options only, export only statements -b, --balances            traverse the transaction history and show each change in ETH balances -a, --articulate          articulate transactions, traces, logs, and outputs -o, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process (default 1)
+  -A, --statements          for the accounting options only, export only statements -b, --balances            traverse the transaction history and show each change in ETH balances -a, --articulate          articulate transactions, traces, logs, and outputs -R, --cache_traces        write traces to the cache (see notes) -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process (default 1)